 MYNERS PRINCIPLES Principle Best Practice Guidance (CIPFA) Havering Position/Compliance 12) Employees appointed as member representatives should be allowed adequate time off from normal duties to attend meetings.
+Havering Council's conditions of service permits special leave up to a number of specified days for employees who act as a member of a publicly elected body.
 13) Papers and related documentation should be clear and comprehensive, and circulated to members of the committee sufficiently in advance of the meeting.
+Committee policy established and ensures that target dates for report clearance and agenda dispatch targets are met.
+Members receive agendas five working days prior to meeting date.
 14) The CFO should be given the responsibility for the provision of a training plan and ensure that members are fully aware of their statutory & fiduciary duties.
-15) The CFO should ensure that a medium term business plan is created and contains: financial estimates for the investment and administration of the fund, appropriate provision for training, major milestones and issues to be considered, key targets and method of measurement.
+The Training Plan is incorporated within the Business Plan and includes a log of training undertaken and attendance.
+Indicative future training plans are also included in the Business Plan.
+Page 15) The CFO should ensure that a medium term business plan is created and contains: financial estimates for the investment and administration of the fund, appropriate provision for training, major milestones and issues to be considered, key targets and method of measurement.
 The business plan should be submitted to the committee for consideration.
-Committee and contains: financial estimates for the investment and administration of the fund, appropriate provision for training, major milestones and issues to be considered, key targets and method of measurement.
-The 16) Business plan to review the level of internal and external resources the committee needs to carry out its functions.
+The Business Plan is considered by the Pensions Committee and contains: financial estimates for the investment and administration of the fund, appropriate provision for training, major milestones and issues to be considered, key targets and method of measurement.
+The Business Plan also incorporates the training plan.
+391 16) Business plan to review the level of internal and external resources the committee needs to carry out its functions.
+Medium term Business Plan is considered by the Pensions Committee.
+The Business Plan includes the outcome of an internal review of resources, when appropriate.
 17) Administrating Authorities are required to prepare, publish and maintain statements of compliance against a set of good practice principles for scheme governance and stewardship.
-Governance compliance statement which shows the 18) Administrating authorities are required to publish a Governance Compliance Statement in accordance with CLG guidance.
+The Pension Fund prepares, publishes and maintains a Governance compliance statement which shows the extent to which the administrating authority complies with the principles and is reviewed annually.
+18) Administrating authorities are required to publish a Governance Compliance Statement in accordance with CLG guidance.
+The Governance Compliance Statement is included within the Annual Report and is available on the Council's website: www.havering.gov.uk (under Council, democracy and elections, council budgets and spending, then Pension Fund) or select the link to the pension's page below.
+Pension Fund Page